Loading lesson…

 The big idea: the agent's quality is your repo's hygiene.
 Codex amplifies whatever onboarding clarity you already have.

-What is the core idea behind "Setting Up Codex With Your Repo: AGENTS.md And Friends"?
+What is the main idea of "Setting Up Codex With Your Repo: AGENTS.md And Friends"?

-Which best describes the scope of "Setting Up Codex With Your Repo: AGENTS.md And Friends"?
+Which action would help you apply "Setting Up Codex With Your Repo: AGENTS.md And Friends" responsibly?